 With less cold air coming in from the outside, floors are more comfortable and drafts around the foundation are greatly reduced.

 For over 15 years RetroFoam of Michigan has been insulating existing homes across Michigan’s lower peninsula.
-Our consultative estimators, highly skilled crews, and helpful office staff have a mission to guide you through the whole process with ease, and we also offer a lifetime warranty on our product and workmanship.
+Our consultative project managers, highly skilled crews, and helpful office staff have a mission to guide you through the whole process with ease, and we also offer a lifetime warranty on our product and workmanship.

 If there is currently old fiberglass insulation in the rim joist, a crew will remove the old insulation and dispose of it so you don’t have to mess with it.
 They will then ensure any furniture or storage bins are cleared away from the basement walls.
 If necessary, the crew will then place plastic over the windows and any shelves and storage to make sure they don’t get overspray on them.